Mathieu Van der Poel is the new world champion!

 ad

-After the cyclo-cross world championship, Sanremo and Roubaix, Mathieu Van der Poel enriches his extraordinary season with his most prestigious victory, conquering the rainbow jersey on a rainy Glasgow afternoon.
+After the cyclo-cross world championship, Sanremo and Roubaix, Mathieu Van der Poel embellished his extraordinary season with the most prestigious victory, conquering the rainbow jersey on a rainy afternoon in Glasgow.

 1 VAN DER POEL Mathieu Netherlands 6:07:27